Four Surprising Benefits of Apple Cider Vinegar Supplements

 You may or may not have heard that Apple Cider Vinegar can have an array of different health benefits – from supporting weight loss to improving heart health.
 And if the thought of drinking any kind of vinegar puts you off (it certainly does us!), then fear not!
 Apple Cider Vinegar is now available in easy to take supplement form.
 Here we are focussing on just our top four benefits, although there are more!
-Find out more about what an Apple Cider Vinegar supplement can do to help you right here…
+Find out more about the benefits of Apple Cider Vinegar supplements right here…

 The word vinegar comes from the French for ‘sour wine’.
 However, Apple Cider Vinegar is actually the product of oxidised cider, rather than wine.